Home Pregnancy Test

 What are the advantages of using a home pregnancy test?

 Home pregnancy tests are inexpensive, easy to use, private, and require only a few minutes of time to obtain results.
 Furthermore, the test kits are available in most drug or discount stores and do not require a prescription.
 According to pregnancy kit manufacturers, most at-home pregnancy tests are 97% to 99% accurate when used as instructed.
+Positive results can be trusted, but falsely negative results can be seen very early in the pregnancy.

 Are all home pregnancy testing methods the same?

+Most brands are reliable.
 Although the exact testing method differs from one brand manufacturer to the next, all home pregnancy tests look for the presence of hCG in urine.
 Some at-home tests require collecting your urine in a cup and dipping a prepared chemical strip into the urine; others require putting a few drops of urine into a special container with an eyedropper; and others involve placing a test strip into your urine stream.
 The tests also vary in the length of time needed for results to be obtained and how the results are displayed.
 (For example, some tests sticks change colors or display a symbol to indicate if you are pregnant.)
 Be sure to follow carefully the instructions provided with your kit.
-Don’t hesitate to call the toll-free number listed in the packaging if you have any questions about how to do the test or read the results.
+Don't hesitate to call the toll-free number listed in the packaging if you have any questions about how to do the test or read the results.

 When should a home pregnancy test be used?